Playing the shale gas boom - Chart Industries

 Chart, which has a market capitalization of more than $2.8 billion, is the No. 1 or 2 supplier in all of its main product lines and has little direct competition among publicly traded companies, according to analysts.

-Sumitomo (8053.T), Linde (LING.DE), Air Liquide (AIRP.PA), Air Products & Chemicals (APD.N), Fuel Systems Solutions Inc FSYS.O and Westport Technologies WPT.TO compete with Chart in some areas, but many are also Chart customers.
+Sumitomo, Linde, Air Liquide, Air Products & Chemicals, Fuel Systems Solutions Inc and Westport Technologies compete with Chart in some areas, but many are also Chart customers.

 Each of those stocks has gained this year, most in the double digits.
 But still those increases pale before Chart's more than 40 percent rise.

 Many of its competitors are larger and have more financial resources than Chart.
 But barriers to entry are high in the LNG equipment industry, analysts said, because of the complexity of cooling gas to 260 degrees below zero Fahrenheit and then storing it.
-As a result, Chart is sometimes raised as a potential takeover target for General Electric (GE.N), in particular, as the conglomerate has bulked up its oil and gas equipment division, most recently with its deal to buy oilfield pump maker Lufkin Industries LUFK.O.
+As a result, Chart is sometimes raised as a potential takeover target for General Electric, in particular, as the conglomerate has bulked up its oil and gas equipment division, most recently with its deal to buy oilfield pump maker Lufkin Industries.

 "You are sitting on a relatively small company that is right at the center of one of the primary trends in world energy," said Jonathan Compton, managing director of London-based Bedlam Asset Management, which has more than $700 million under management and began buying Chart stock more than a year ago.